Skip to main content

 "I am so nervous all the time, I feel so out of control with worries.
 I don't even want to leave the house and bump into anyone I know.
 If I go out I worry about Arman starting to cry—what if I can't console him, and everyone stares at me and thinks I am a terrible mother?" —Salima

 Having a newborn at home is a time of emotional upheaval, even under the best circumstances.
-Whether it’s a woman’s first venture into motherhood or her fourth, anxiety is a common feeling during this time.
-However, for some women, anxiety can start to build gradually and interfere with her ability to enjoy and take care of her new baby – and herself.
+Whether it's your first venture into motherhood or your fourth, anxiety is a common feeling during this time.
+However, for some mothers, anxiety can start to build gradually and interfere with their ability to enjoy and take care of their new baby—and themselves.
 Unfortunately, even medical care providers can miss the signs of prolonged postpartum anxiety, sometimes mislabeling it as postpartum depression or attributing it to all the sudden life changes.
-Many people don’t know that it’s possible to have an anxiety disorder and depression at the same time.
+Many people don't know that it's possible to have an anxiety disorder and depression at the same time.

 A moderate amount of new fears and worries is normal and expected during this time of change.
 If you are experiencing quite a bit of anxiety, it can be helpful to first learn more about what anxiety is, and how it can show up for new moms.